How we are helping blind and partially sighted people during coronavirus

 Four key ways RNIB services have grown and adapted

-1. Our helpline is open for longer and has bigger call capacity
+1. Our Helpline opened for longer with bigger call capacity

 2. More opportunities to connect online or by phone